snehasquasher/CPSC482_Blog/blog.md

 - **Heuristic Limitations:** The grounding process is constrained by heuristic-based methods for locating elements, which rely heavily on textual and locality characteristics.

 …

+# Interesting Observations

+1. **General & World Knowledge**
+   - GPT-4V demonstrates substantial advantages in tasks requiring certain knowledge over finetuned models at a smaller scale, such as being able to type out a valid UK postal code without being told.

+2. **World Model (for Websites)**
+   - GPT-4V can predict the state transitions on a website (e.g., what would happen if I clicked this button).
+Based on its awareness of website state transitions, GPT-4V can conduct speculative planning involving a sequence of subsequent actions in the future to complete the given task.

+3. **Error-Correction Awareness**
+   - It realizes that the mobile phone number is invalid due to the wrong format and generates the description of the action to correct this error.

 ## Thoughts and Comments